 Epsilon gave no response.
 He didn't know how much the Commander was exaggerating.
 Maybe he was right.
 Perhaps this would be the most important operation in years.
 All that mattered was that Epsilon was being selected for it, and that most operations deemed 'important' in the past had included lethal force.

 Seeing that Epsilon had nothing to say, the Commander got right to the point."I assume you are aware of the Infinite Stratos Academy the Silver Gospel attacked?"

 Epsilon nodded, thankful that his incredulous expression was hidden behind Exeter's visor.
 If anyone hadn't known about the Academy before now (and he couldn't possibly imagine how that could be), they certainly had after news of the Gospel incident had been broadcast worldwide.
 "Of course, sir."

 The Commander grunted in response.
 He wasn't much of a conversationalist.
-"Then pack your bags son, 'cause you're heading there today."
+"Then you're already familiar with your destination."

 Needless to say, this vague explanation left Epsilon very confused.
 Any reason for going to that Academy would likely involve gathering data on foreign I.S. technology, but it was unlikely that any of it would be something the U.S.A. didn't already know.
 Why was something so easy and even pointless ranked as a priority A1 assignment?
 There would be minimal danger...

 "Sir, I'm being sent on a data retrieval mission?
 Per the Alaska Treaty all data that could be gained has already been shared with us."

 The Commander chuckled coldly, seemingly amused by the assumption being made.
 "Oh really?
 And just how many nations do you think abide by that particular rule?"